Moamena2/IOT---Surfboard-Data-Recorder/README.md

 - This project is part of the ICST Lab at the Technion Institute of Technology, In collaboration with BioMotion Lab - Technion Biomedical Eng.
 - Our surfboard data recorder captures acceleration, gyroscope and force data via sensors, providing real-time insights into athlete movements and maneuvers.
 Elevate training and performance analysis with precision data collection.

-# Folder description:
+# Folder Description:
 - ESP32_accelerationSensor: source code for the esp.
 - ESP32_forceSensor: source code for the esp.
+- Unit Tests: tests for individual hardware components.
 - User_interface.

 # Arduino/ESP32 libraries used in this project:
 - HX711 - version 0.5.0